-To the Lighthouse Classics To GoOtbebookpublishing #ad - To the Lighthouse Classics To Go #ad - In 2005, the novel was chosen by tiME magazine as one of the one hundred best English-language novels since 1923.
+To the Lighthouse Classics To GoOtbebookpublishing #ad - In 2005, the novel was chosen by tiME magazine as one of the one hundred best English-language novels since 1923.
 Wikipedia.
 The novel centres on the ramsay family and their visits to the Isle of Skye in Scotland between 1910 and 1920 In 1998, the modern Library named To the Lighthouse No. 15 on its list of the 100 best English-language novels of the 20th century.

 To the lighthouse is a 1927 novel by Virginia Woolf.

 The Collected Poems of William Carlos Williams: 1909-1939 Vol. 1 New Directions PaperbookNew Directions #ad - Considered by many to be the most characteristically American of our twentieth-century poets, William Carlos Williams "wanted to write a poem / that you would understand /,,, But you got to try hard—.
 So that readers could more fully understand the extent of Williams' radical simplicity, all of his published poetry, was reissued in two definite volumes, excluding Paterson, of which this is the first.